Every so often, we chat fashion at Carrots. I hope it feels like going shopping with a friend, but not having to try on jeans….or leave your couch.

 And the final item my stylist included for me are these great maternity jeans.
 I am ALL about switching to elastic waists as soon as I know I’m pregnant just in order to be comfortable.
 And these are just the thing.

 Item #5: Elizabeth Super Skinny Jean by Liverpool.
 I’ve discovered from former fixes that I really like the fit of Liverpool jeans/pants/shorts and I hunt for them in online consignment now that I know what size works for me.
 My stylist Rachel told me in her little note that these jeans were one of her favorite items to wear during HER pregnancy last year which is just cute and I love it.

 So there we have it.
 Flowy, soft, and comfortable items for first trimester survival that I can wear and feel cute in again during those awkward post-partum days.
 What are your fashion survival go-tos during the first tri?

-If you’ve been eyeing Stitch Fix for awhile but haven’t pulled the trigger, now is your chance to do so risk free because of that waived styling fee!
+If you’ve been eyeing Stitch Fix for awhile but haven’t pulled the trigger, now is your chance!
 So head on over to fill out your style profile.